 - cross the county line into Grand county and the paved road ends.

-- Keep going and you come to a horse corral on your left and the PR Springs turnoff, go down this road and stay to the left this will take you down into the camp ground cross a cattle guard here is the fresh spring water spigot
+- Keep going and you come to a horse corral on your left and the PR Springs turnoff, go down this road and stay to the left, this will take you down into the camp ground cross a cattle guard keep going pass the spigot and an old chimney from the CCC days

 Look at a Google Map of the northern route.